 - Secret to a tender steak?
 Tea!
 It contains tannins which are a natural meat tenderizer.
 Make a cup or two of strong black tea, allow it to cool and then marinate steak.

-- If you’re baking dozens of cookies and are short on cookie sheets, line sheets with aluminum foil first and you can quickly pull them off with the cookies as they’re done baking.
+- If you’re baking dozens of cookies and are short on pans, line sheets with aluminum foil first and you can quickly pull them off with the cookies as they’re done baking.
 Rinse pans under cold water and when they’re cool, wipe dry, line with a fresh sheet of foil and start again.
 Saves having to wait until the sheets cool down enough to start the next batch.
-Sent in by Louise.
+(Louise).